Beachside Teen Treatment Center

 17 Jun

-Partying is a potential danger for teens throughout high school and early college.
+Teens partying may seem harmless, but it is a potential danger for teens throughout high school and early college.
 Despite the legal drinking age being 21 across the United States, it is not uncommon for teens to view parties as a rite of passage of sorts once they enter high school.
 College-age teens may choose to party as they experiment with the newfound freedoms that come with leaving home and forging a path outside of parental rules and restrictions.
 Both scenarios often lead teens to begin experimenting with alcohol or engaging in heavy or binge drinking far earlier than 21 years of age.

 Data from recent studies indicate rates of alcohol abuse among teens are declining; however, problematic drinking among teens has not fallen to the point where concern among parents and guardians is unwarranted.
 Social interaction and peer interaction are vital components of teen growth.
 That said, it is inevitable that most teens are exposed to or potentially exposed to alcohol and the temptation that comes with drinking at teen parties.